rahul1806/Quiz/README.md

 # Quiz
 A simple quiz app made using Java and Swing

-Use eclipse to open the java project
+I have used Eclipse IDE for this java project